 Summer schools for doctoral students

-The networks LERU and U21 organise summer schools for doctoral students.
+The network LERU organise summer schools for doctoral students.
 Current doctoral students at Lund University apply through Lund University, which then nominates a limited number of candidates.
 Accepted doctoral students are partly supported by Lund University.

 LERU Doctoral Summer School